 - Google Drive with MOYAG Resources

 - Student Leadership Guide: Provides an overview of all Presiding and Supporting Officer positions, including duties and qualifications.

 - Campaign and Elections Guide: Provides an overview of the campaign process at YAG, including the campaign and election rules that all candidates must follow.

 Presiding Officer Candidate Filing Form

 - Candidate Filing Form | Closes October 25

 Any student interested in running for one of the following Presiding Officer positions must complete this form: Attorney General, Governor, Lieutenant Governor, Secretary of State, and Speaker of the House.
 This form is due by 11:59 p.m. on October 2.
 More information about these offices and campaign guidelines can be found here.

 Ballot order will be determined based on filing order.
 The first candidate to file a completed Candidate Filing Form with the State Office will be listed first on the ballot.
 Only the student’s name will be listed on the ballot.

-Elections are held on Friday night at the State Conference.
-If no candidate for an office receives greater than 50% of the vote, a run-off election for the top two candidates will be held on Saturday morning.
-The 2020 Presiding Officers will be announced at the Closing Session on Saturday.
+Elections will look different in 2020 due to the State Conferences being virtual.
+They will be conducted online during the State Conference, with the election date/time being set once the State Conference schedule is set.
+If no candidate for an office receives greater than 50% of the vote, a run-off election for the top two candidates will be held the next day.
+The 2021 Presiding Officers will be announced at the Closing Session.
 The Campaign and Elections Guide has more details on the elections process.